bsmith578/2143-OOP-Smith/Assignments/A05/README.md

 ## A05 -D&D UML
 ### Brett Smith
-### Description: This assignment demonstrates the use of UML (Unified Modeling Language) by showing different classes that would make up a D&D game.
+### Description: This assignment demonstrates the use of UML (Unified Modeling Language) by showing different classes that would make up a D&D game and how the classes relate to one another.